October 3, 20255 min ReadLast reviewed November 11, 2025

 The treatment uses mask-like devices containing LED matrices.

-• Endogenous Heating: The light energy penetrates the tissue and generates heat from within the eyelids, effectively melting the meibum.
+• Endogenous Heating: The light energy penetrates the tissue and generates gentle warming within the eyelids, which may help soften meibum.

 The Procedure